Where Sunderland will finish in League One - according to 'data experts'

 The Black Cats are currently fifth in League One heading into the international break after defeats to Charlton Athletic, Rotherham United and Sheffield Wednesday.

-Sunderland are five points off the promotion places but have a game in hand on second-place Plymouth Argyle.
+Sunderland are five points off the promotion places but have a game in hand on second-place Plymouth.

 But how is the third tier predicted to look come the end of the season based on the results so far?